graphprotocol/0x-subgraph/README.md

  ```

- 6. e) You can also connect to ropsten, just follow the syntaxthat was used with the kovan example.
+ 6. e) You can also connect to ropsten, just follow the syntax that was used with the kovan example.

  7. Now deploy the 0x-Subgraph to The Graph Node with `yarn deploy --verbosity debug`.
 You should see a lot of blocks being skipped in the `graph-node` terminal, and then it will start ingesting events from the moment the contracts were uploaded to the network.